WordweaverProject/spec/PROTOCOL.md

 * `u` - A decimal UUID (128-bit integer) which is unique for every conversation.
 * `no` - A counter which increments for every message sent by other clients in this conversation.
 * `ns` - A counter which increments for every message sent by this client in this conversation.
-* `ng` - A counter which increments for every message sent by this client in any conversation.
 * `d` - Binary CBOR data compatible with the specified version.

 All messages should be encrypted using the recipient's private key and encoded such that the transport can gracefully handle them.